Charles Henry Pabor

 Later, he played in all five seasons of the National Association (primarily as an outfielder), having his best year in 1873 when he hit .360, far above any of his teammates.
 He also managed in 1871 and 1875.
-None the teams on which he played, or for whom he managed, finished over .500, with the best one being the 1874 Philadelphia Whites who finished 29-29.
+None the teams on which he played, or for whom he managed, finished over .500, with the best one being the Philadelphia Whites who finished 29-29 in 1874.

 Pabor holds the All-Time record for most career innings pitched without recording a strikeout, with 51 1/3.
-He appeared as a pitcher in 10 of his 170 games between 1871-75, mostly in 1871.
+He appeared as a pitcher in 10 of his 170 games between 1871 and 1875, mostly in 1871.

 After baseball, Pabor became a New York City policeman.
 He died of pneumonia at age 66.